DS-ML-Projects/Harvest-Vision/README.md

 ## How to Run
 1. Clone this repository.
-2. Open `harvest vision.ipynb` in Jupyter Notebook.
+2. Open `harvest-vision.ipynb` in Jupyter Notebook.
 3. Run all cells to preprocess the data, train the models, generate visualizations, and evaluate results.